utopia-php/database/README.md

 - **Document** - A simple JSON object that will be stored in one of the utopia/database collections.
 For SQL-based adapters, this will be equivalent to a row.
 For a No-SQL adapter, this will equivalent to a native document.
 - **Attribute** - A simple document attribute.
 For SQL-based adapters, this will be equivalent to a column.
 For a No-SQL adapter, this will equivalent to a native document field.
 - **Index** - A simple collection index used to improve the performance of your database queries.
-- **Permissions** - Using permissions, you can decide which roles will grant read or write access for a specific document.
+- **Permissions** - Using permissions, you can decide which roles have read, create, update and delete access for a specific document.
 The special attribute `$permissions` is used to store permission metadata for each document in the collection.
 A permission role can be any string you want.
-You can use `Authorization::setRole()` to delegate new roles to your users, once obtained a new role a user would gain read or write access to a relevant document.
+You can use `Authorization::setRole()` to delegate new roles to your users, once obtained a new role a user would gain read, create, update or delete access to a relevant document.

 ### Filters